By Mehmet Kurtkaya, Published on April 3, 2019

 This meant that it was Minoan A language which evolved into Mycenaean Linear B while still influenced by the language of the Steppe.
 This is to be expected as I had suggested Sumerian > Hurrian > Etruscan > Latin progression.
 Inserting Linear B values into Linear A would yield correct results only at times as the language had evolved.
 At this point it is important to establish relationship between known languages such as Hurrian, Sumerian and Etruscan since the Linear A to B is the result of that progression.

 Upon reading Peter Revesz' paper Sumerian Contains Dravidian and Uralic Substrates Associated with the Emegir and Emesal Dialects I noticed the interpretation of the head symbol.
-He had suggested that it was tempting to associate it with Hungarian k.
+He had suggested that it was tempting to associate it with Hungarian k plural marker.

 The descendants of the "uğ" suffix in Minoan Linear A today can be found in last names "oglu", "-ova", "-vili" I had already shown in my books.
-And in Indo-European such as Greek Papadopoulos. "us" replaces "uğ" as it did about 2000 years ago.
+And in Indo-European such as Greek Papadopoulos. "us" replaces the ending "uğ" as it did about 4000 years ago.

 (Click on the image for the answer)